d-Rickyy-b/d-rickyy-b.github.io/_posts/2021-11-13-moving-docker-volumes.md

 To find the actual volume directory in the file system, we can use the inspect subcommand of docker:
 `$ docker inspect plausible_db_1`.
 Under "HostConfig" -> "Binds" we find the imported volumes/paths.

-There are multiple mount types in docker.
+There are multiple mount types in Docker.
-The three we are interested in for this blog post:
+The four we are interested in for this blog post are:

 1. Anonymous volumes
 2. Named volumes
 3. Directly mounted directories
+4. The read-write layer of the container

 **Named volumes** is what we saw in the docker-compose file shown earlier.
 These are mostly used for storing essential data and described in the `docker-compose.yml` file.